Umbrella Diagnostic Tool: What to Provide Support When Asked

 When you first run the tool, you'll be asked for account information, ticket information and a domain to test with.
 This information is all optional, but if there is a specific domain you are having trouble accessing, please include it the Domain to test field:

 Click Run tests.
-The tests should only take a few moments to complete and at the bottom of the diagnostic output there will be a link displayed.
-This is the link you'll want to send to the Umbrella Support team.
+The tests should only take a few moments to complete.
+A diagnostic_results.txt file will be generated.
+Please send this file to Umbrella support.

 If you would like to run the test manually, please issue the following commands: